Built-in Exception Classes in C#

 |TimeoutException||The time interval allotted to an operation has expired.|

-When an error occurs, either application code or the default handler handles the exception.
+When an error occurs, either the application code or the default handler handles the exception.
 Learn how to handle the excetion in the next section.